techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 |/teams/{teamId}/channels_{teamId}.json |List of channels for a team |[List allChannels](/graph/api/team-list-allchannels) |
 |/teams/{teamId}/channels/{channelId}/channelMembers.json |List of members of a channel (Only available for shared and private channels; standard channel members are the same as team’s member.) |[List members of a channel](/graph/api/channel-list-members) |

-## Steps to access the Teams export APIs
+## Steps to access the Teams Export APIs

 1. To export your data out of Microsoft Teams by using the Export APIs directly at no charge, select [this link](https://aka.ms/Teamsexportbillingsuspension) to contact support through the Teams admin center
 1. Choose your preferred method of contact: email or phone.
 Make sure to have the following information ready.
     1. Title: Use a predefined title.
-    1. Description: Provide confirmation that you're exporting through the Teams Export APIs for switching from Teams.
+    1. Description: Provide an estimate of the size of your tenant and confirmation that you are accessing the tool for the purpose of switching from Teams.
 1. When we receive your request, we begin the evaluation process and notify you when you can access the APIs at no charge to customer charge.

 ### Access the Teams Export APIs